freeCodeCamp/guide/src/pages/python/docstring/index.md

 Docstring is a way for developers to communicate the purpose, parameters, requirements, and usage of a function in Python to other developers.
 It allows for ease of code maintenance and understanding.

+Unlike conventional source code comments the docstring should describe what the function does, not how.

 A similar example to Docstring is @Javadoc in Java.

 Docstring is written as a multi-line comment just after the declaration header in Python.
 There are 4 different parts to a docstring: